25-Shikhar-K/Sudoku-game/README.md

 Contributions are welcome!
 If you'd like to improve this Sudoku game or have suggestions for new features, please open an issue or create a pull request.

-## License

-This Sudoku game is licensed under the [MIT License](LICENSE.md).
-You are free to use, modify, and distribute this software as long as you include the original license in your distribution.

 Enjoy playing Sudoku!
 If you have any questions or encounter any issues, feel free to open an issue in this repository.
 Happy Sudoku solving!